Frequently Asked Questions

 What are costs of participation?

 The World Scholar's Cup is a not-for-profit organization.
 All our materials are free to all participants.
-There is a small tournament fee (usually between $50 and $100 per day, although these fees can be higher at global events) to help cover tournament expenses.
+There is usually a small tournament fee that varies by round to help cover tournament expenses, including bringing our staff out to manage the event.
 We almost always provide meals as part of that fee.

 Is the World Scholar’s Cup too much work for students who are already busy?